dragonstone v0.1.1-PreAlpha

 What is Dragonstone?

 Dragonstone is a general purpose, high-level, object-oriented programming language.
-In its current form it is an interpreted language (with the compiled portion coming soon), inspired by Ruby and Crystal but designed for programmer happiness, productivity, and choice.
+It is both an interpreted and compiled language, inspired by Ruby and Crystal but designed for programmer happiness, productivity, and choice.

 This language is a work in progress.
 At this stage, much can still be changed.